simon-anthony/VodafoneOEM/libexec/README.md

 Info: status is : Agent Deployment Succeeded
 ```

-The following shows the use of JSON
+The following shows the use of JSON:

 ```python
 import json